Italian Americans: Post–World War II period

 Italian Americans took advantage of the new opportunities that generally became available to all in the post-war decades.
 They made many significant contributions to American life and culture.

 Numerous Italian Americans became involved in politics at the local, state, and national levels in the post-war decades.
 Those who became U.S. senators included John Pastore of Rhode Island, who was the first Italian American elected to the Senate in 1950; Pete Domenici, who was elected to the U.S. Senate from New Mexico in 1972 and served six terms; Patrick Leahy, who was elected to the U.S. Senate from Vermont in 1974 and served until 2023; and Alfonse D'Amato, who served as U.S. senator from New York from 1981 to 1999.
 Nancy Pelosi was both the first woman and the first Italian American Speaker of the House.
 Anthony Celebrezze served for five two-year terms as mayor of Cleveland, from 1953 to 1962 and, in 1962, President John F. Kennedy appointed him as United States Secretary of Health, Education, and Welfare (now the Department of Health and Human Services).
 Benjamin Civiletti served as the United States Attorney General during the last year and a half of the Carter administration, from 1979 to 1981.
 Frank Carlucci served as the United States Secretary of Defense from 1987 to 1989 in the administration of President Ronald Reagan.

-Pope Leo XIV.
-His paternal grandfather's family name was Riggitano, and later changed to Prevost, when he was settled in the United States.
-Leo XIV's paternal grandparents were John Riggitano Prevost (born Salvatore Giovanni Gaetano Riggitano, changed by him in the United States; 18761960), a Sicilian immigrant from Milazzo near Messina, Sicily region.